trobz/openerp-booking-chart/README.md

 **NOTICE**: if the resources is exceeded (start or end or both) or not defined in the list of week days, booking chart will throw an error and stop everything.

-###- Filtering resources / booking resources for mixin object:
+###Filtering resources / booking resources for mixin object:

 - To applied filter on resources and booking resources, a context and domain should be applied.